University of Pennsylvania Law School: Interdisciplinary studies

-Toll Public Interest Center and related activities
+Toll Public Interest Center

 Penn was the first national law school to establish a mandatory pro bono program, and the first law school to win the American Bar Association's Pro Bono Publico Award.
 The public interest center was founded in 1989 and was renamed the Toll Public Interest Center in 2006 in acknowledgement of a $10 million gift from Robert Toll (Executive Chairman of the Board of Toll Brothers) and Jane Toll.
 In 2011, the Tolls donated an additional $2.5 million.
 In October 2020, The Robert and Jane Toll Foundation announced that it was donating fifty million dollars ($50,000,000) to Penn Law, which is the largest gift in history to be devoted entirely to the training and support of public interest lawyers, and among the ten (10) largest gifts ever to a law school in the United States of America.
 The gift expands the Toll Public Interest Scholars and Fellows Program by doubling the number of public interest graduates in the coming decade through a combination of full and partial tuition scholarships.
-The Toll Public Interest Center has supported many students who have pursued public interest fellowships and work following graduation.

-Students complete 70 hours of pro bono service as a condition of graduation.
-More than half of the Class of 2021 substantially exceeded the requirement.
-Students can create their own placements, or work through over 30 student-led organizations that focus their pro bono service in a variety of substantive areas.

-The Law School awards Toll Public Interest Scholarships to accomplished public interest matriculants, and has a generous Public Interest Loan Repayment Program for graduates pursuing careers in public interest.
-Students interested in public interest work receive funding for summer positions through money from the student-run Equal Justice Foundation or via funding from Penn Law.
-Additionally, the Law School funds students interested in working internationally through the International Human Rights Fellowship.